As-exact-as-possible repair of unprintable STL files: Results and discussion

 Based on such a protocol, the behavior of each algorithm could be rated on a per-model basis.
 As shown in Table \ref{tab:results}, our method outperforms the competing algorithms in most difficult cases.

 Unfortunately, NetFABB is run remotely on a proprietary hardware whose characteristics are not public.
 Hence, computational efficiency could be fairly compared against MeshMixer only.
-The "Repair selected" function provided by MeshMixer v10.9.246 was used, and in all the tests the default parameter setting for MakerBot printers was employed.
-Among the \emph{hard} models with a non empty $M_{sheet}$, in our dataset the Darth Vader is the most complex (15294 triangles), and MeshMixer took 110 seconds to produce the fixed version shown in Figure \ref{fig:darth}.
-On the same computer, our algorithm needed less than 5 seconds.
-Furthermore, it is worth mentioning that the output model produced by MeshMixer is made of more than one million triangles, whereas our result is much simpler (50121 triangles).
-A similar behavior could be observed on all the other models, and in general we calculated that our method is more than one order of magnitude faster than MeshMixer while producing more accurate and lightweight results.
+MeshMixer took 110 seconds to produce the fixed version of the Darth Vader model (15294 triangles, Figure \ref{fig:darth}), whereas our algorithm needed less than 5 seconds.
+Furthermore, it is worth mentioning that the output model produced by MeshMixer is made of more than one million triangles, whereas our result is much simpler (19541 triangles).
+A similar behavior could be observed on all the other models, and in general we calculated that our method is more than one order of magnitude faster than MeshMixer while producing more accurate and lightweight results (See table \ref{tab:results_nums}).
 We point out that the triangle count is an important aspect in 3D printing applications because the slicing software can require quite long elaborations on too complex models.
-For example, the default slicer distributed with our 3D printer (Skeinforge \cite{skeinforge}) needs 13 minutes to process the Darth Vader model fixed by MeshMixer, while 94 seconds were sufficient to slice our output.
+For example, the default slicer distributed with our 3D printer (i.e. Skeinforge) needs 13 minutes to process the Darth Vader model fixed by MeshMixer, while 94 seconds were sufficient to slice our output.
 It is worth specifying that MeshMixer converts the input model into a volumetric representation and generates the output by reconstructing a mesh out of it.
 Hence, the repairing speed and eventual triangle count depend on the sampling density.
 Apparently MeshMixer does not allow to specify such a density explicitly, but even with different densities a fundamental problem would remain: the underlying approach which rebuilds a new mesh from a volumetric description, indeed, leads to an approximation of the input model.
 The resulting mesh can be made simpler by reducing the sampling density, but this would lead to a further loss of accuracy, while our objective is to be as exact as possible.
 The same argument holds if mesh simplification algorithms are used to reduce the triangle count before the slicing phase.
 Furthermore, traditional mesh simplification \cite{garlandqem} can easily produce results with self-intersections.
 This happens, for example, when simplifying the 1M triangles Darth Vader model produced by MeshMixer using the "Quadric Edge Collapse Decimation" function in MeshLab \cite{meshlab}.